A woman and a man sit at a table talking about college gap year options.

 Financial impacts of a gap year

-If you’re thinking about taking a gap year, you might wonder how much you need to save to make it happen, or if taking a year off school is helpful or harmful financially in the long run.
+If you're thinking about taking a gap year, you might wonder about a couple things.
+How much will you need to save to make it happen?
+Is taking a year off school financially helpful or harmful?

 How much you can financially benefit from a gap year depends on how you choose to spend that year.
 For example, if you decide to stay local for a year, live at home, and just work a part-time job, you might boost your bank account.
 However, if you plan to take a tour of Europe for a year, it may be more costly.